Little Dunmow

-Little Dunmow is a village situated in rural Essex, England, in the vale of the River Chelmer about 3 mi east-southeast of the town of Great Dunmow.
-It can be reached from the Dunmow South exit of the A120 by following the road towards Braintree (B1256) for 3.2 km before turning right for the village.
-The centre of the old village, which has just 99 dwellings, is a further 0.6 km along the road.
-The Flitch Way, a linear country park along the route of the old Braintree to Bishop's Stortford railway, links Little Dunmow and the new settlement of Flitch Green.
-The new village, built on the site of a former sugar beet factory, is a self-contained community of 850 dwellings and is another kilometre along the road towards Felsted.
+Little Dunmow is a village and civil parish in the Uttlesford district of Essex, England.
+It lies in the valley of the River Chelmer about 3 mi east-southeast of the town of Great Dunmow.
+At the 2021 census the parish had a population of 436.

+The Flitch Way, a linear country park along the route of the old Braintree to Bishop's Stortford railway, links Little Dunmow and the new settlement of Flitch Green, which was formerly in the parish of Little Dunmow but became a separate parish in 2009.

 History

 Feudal Barony

 Little Dunmow formed the caput of a feudal barony the first holder of which was Ralph Baynard, as recorded in the Domesday Book of 1086.

 He was the builder of Baynard's Castle in the City of London and was followed by his son Geoffrey, whose son William rebelled against King Henry I (1100–1135) and thereby forfeited his lands.
 The barony was re-granted by the king to Robert FitzRichard (d.1134/6), younger son of Richard FitzGilbert de Clare (d.1091), feudal baron of Clare, Suffolk.
-He was succeeded by his son Walter I (d.1198) who was succeeded by his son Robert FitzWalter I (d.1235), founder of the family of FitzWalter, who left as heir a minor, his son Walter FitzWalter (1219–1258).
+He was succeeded by his son Walter I (d.1198) who was succeeded by his son Robert FitzWalter I (d.1235), founder of the family of FitzWalter who rebelled against John I as one of the 25 Magna Carta sureties.
+At his death he left his 16-year old son Walter FitzWalter (1219–1258) as heir.
 Walter's son was Robert FitzWalter II (1247–1326).
 His son was Robert FitzWalter III (d.1328) who was succeeded by his son John FitzWalter (1315–1361).